anonyaro/ContextokenizeX/README.md

 # Installation
 ## Windows x64
-*To install the program on windows 10-11 (any edition) just download it from [Releases](https://github.com/anonyaro/ContextokenizeX/releases) or click here -> [ContextokenizeX Windows x64 release ](https://github.com/anonyaro/ContextokenizeX/releases/download/winrelx64/ContextokenizeX.rar)*
+*To install the program on windows 10-11 (any edition) just download it from [Releases](https://github.com/anonyaro/ContextokenizeX/releases) or click here -> [ContextokenizeX Windows x64 latest release ](https://github.com/anonyaro/ContextokenizeX/releases/download/winrelx64/ContextokenizeX.rar)*

 *Unzip it go into the ContextokenizeX folder and run ContextokenizeX.exe*